Guillem Bauzà

-Guillem Bauzà Mayol (born 25 October 1984) is a Spanish footballer who plays for Welsh club Merthyr Town as a striker, second striker or attacking midfielder.
+Guillem Bauzà Mayol (born 25 October 1984) is a Spanish former footballer who played as a striker, second striker or attacking midfielder.

 He spent most of his career in Wales and England, in representation of several clubs including Swansea City.
 He gained 16 caps for Spain at youth level.

 Club career

 Spain

 Born in Palma, Majorca, Bauzà joined hometown club RCD Mallorca's youth system at a very early age.
 He only appeared for the reserves during his tenure.

 In 2005, after the team's relegation to Tercera División, Bauzà signed with RCD Espanyol B also in that level, helping the side return to Segunda División B in his first season.

 Swansea City

 In the summer of 2007, Bauzà joined Swansea City, being one of Spanish manager Roberto Martínez's first signings alongside countryman Àngel Rangel.
 He scored twice in a 5–2 victory over Dutch amateurs Alphense Boys during pre-season, but took time to settle into the team as his only starts were in cup games, his first competitive goal coming against Wycombe Wanderers in the Football League Trophy.
 His first league goal came on 12 January 2008, in a 3–1 win at Luton Town.

 Later during the campaign, Bauzà wrote his name in the club's history books when, on 12 April 2008, he netted a brace against Gillingham to secure the Swans' promotion to the Football League Championship.
 Two weeks later he scored his first hat-trick, helping defeat Leyton Orient 4–1 at the Liberty Stadium in the final matchday; subsequently, as his contract was due to expire, he agreed to a new performance-related deal.

 In 2009–10, Bauzà was restricted to just seven appearances overall as new manager Paulo Sousa signed five new strikers in an attempt to replace Wigan Athletic-bound Jason Scotland.
 On 10 May 2010, he was released.